zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 - R²: ≈ 0

 ➡️ Interpretation:
-The model predicts values very close to the mean.
-It explains **0% of the variance**, indicating no linear relationship between features and the target.
+The model predicts values close to the mean, indicating that it does not capture meaningful patterns in the data.

 ---